doc97/Gwent/README.md

 # Gwent - A clone of The Witcher 3's card game #

 Welcome, this is a Java project for a course at the [University of Helsinki][1].
-The project is using Agile developement and is test-driven.
-Documentation is a key part of this project and will be kept updated.
+The project is using Agile development and is test-driven.
+Documentation is a key part of this project and will be kept up-to-date.

 ### Documentation ###
 - [Design document][2]